 In fiscal year 2006 a Master General Bond Resolution was approved authorizing the issuance of Bond Bank general obligation bonds to purchase loans for both general obligation and revenue bond issues of municipalities.
-The ability to combine revenue and general obligation loans increased operational efficiency for the Bond Bank and the economic benefits to communities.
+The ability to combine revenue and general obligation loans increased operational efficiency for the Bond Bank and improved economic benefits to communities.

 In fiscal year 2010 a Master General Bond Resolution was approved authorizing the issuance of Bond Bank general obligation bonds to purchase loans for both general obligation, revenue bond issues, and certain other obligations of municipalities.
+There is no current debt outstanding under the 2010 Master General Bond Resolution.